FruitieX/nodeplayer/README.md

 Disclaimer: for personal use only - make sure you configure nodeplayer appropriately so that others can't access your music.
 I take no responsibility for example if your streaming services find you are violating their ToS.
-You're running this software entirely on your own risk!
+You're running this software entirely at your own risk!

 Quickstart
 ----------